 Correct invoicing is an important part of the accounting of any business, but also in terms of VAT compliance.
-Correct VAT percentages, for example, assist with compliance when the business books are being balanced after a financial year, and also allows for goods or services to be offered in line with local laws and regulations.
-It is vitally important that the person, or software responsible for issuing VAT invoices is functioning at a high capacity at all times, and especially so when discrepancies pop up, or unexpected errors creep in.
-The business remains compliant as a collective effort and it’s important for two or more people to be looped into the process at all times.
+Correct VAT percentages, for example, assist with compliance when the business books are being balanced after a financial year, and allows for goods or services to be offered in line with local laws and regulations.
+It is vitally important that the person, or software responsible for issuing VAT invoices is always functioning at a high capacity, and especially so when discrepancies pop up, or unexpected errors creep in.
+The business always remains compliant as a collective effort and it’s important for two or more people to be looped into the process.